Snowmass2021 Cosmic Frontier White Paper: Cosmology and Fundamental Physics from the three-dimensional Large Scale Structure: Cosmological probes at high redshift

 Future experiments will build upon the strong legacy of spectroscopy from DESI \cite{DESI}, Euclid \cite{EUCLID18} and SPHEREx \cite{Dore14} that will measure redshifts of line emitting galaxies over at least 10,000 square degrees out to $z\simeq 2.7$.
 The combination of these experiments, probing the optical and near-infrared, will measure most of the linear modes accessible out to redshifts between 1 and 2 with near sample variance dominated precision.

 Future galaxy redshift surveys can extend the redshift frontier significantly.
 While DESI-II \cite{DESI2} would begin this program, future facilities, including MegaMapper \cite{MegaMapper}, the Maunakea Spectroscopic Explorer (MSE; \cite{MSE}) and SpecTel \cite{SpecTel}, would be required to truly exploit it.
+A spectroscopic road map to achieve the science goals outlined in this paper has been recently proposed \cite{DESI:2022lza}.
 MegaMapper is a proposed highly-multiplexed spectroscopic instrument designed to cover $2<z<5$.
 It combines a $6.5\,$m telescope aperture with $\sim20$K fibers.
 MegaMapper's location at the Las Campanas Observatory will ensure full overlap with the Rubin Observatory, covering roughly 14,000 square degrees.
 MSE has a 11.25 m mirror and a 1.5 square degree field of view, with the capability of observing thousands of astronomical objects simultaneously using up to $\sim 16,000$ fibers (depending on the design).
 MSE will measure spectra from 360 to $950\,$nm, detecting galaxies out to $z=3$ over 10,000 square degrees.
 SpecTel is a proposed spectroscopic survey in the southern hemisphere that would couple an $11.4\,$m dish (with a 5 square degree FoV) to 15,000 fibers.
 It would take spectra in the range 360 to $1330\,$nm.

 Millimeter-wave line intensity mapping (LIM) from $80-300\,$GHz is capable of probing $0<z<10$ using multiple CO lines and [C{\sc ii}] (see the dedicated Snowmass white paper \cite{Karkare2021:LIM}).
 While pathfinder instruments are still being fielded, strong heritage in scaling up detector counts and observing strategy from the CMB community will allow significantly more powerful surveys to be deployed on a 10-15 year timescale.
 Moreover, existing $5-10\,$m-class CMB facilities at excellent mm-wave observing sites (South Pole, Atacama desert) capable of surveying $\sim 70\%$ of the sky could be repurposed, allowing for deployment at modest cost.
 For example, a fully-populated receiver filling the field of view of the South Pole Telescope could field 2800 densely-packed $R\sim 300$ on-chip spectrometers, while a CMB-S4 Large-Aperture Telescope could host 34000.